 Below, we’ve gathered the 100 best graphic novels published to date.
 Featuring everything from superheroes to memoirs, from manga to skillful adaptations of classic works of literature, these stories will delight fans of all ages — and demonstrate this form of storytelling’s enormous range.

-If you're feeling overwhelmed by the number of great graphic novels out there, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized graphic novel recommendation 😉
+If you're feeling overwhelmed by the number of great graphic novels out there, you can also take our 30-second quiz below to narrow it down quickly and get a personalized graphic novel recommendation 😉

 1. Batman: The Killing Joke by Alan Moore and Brian Bolland

 The antics of this psychopathic criminal mastermind have never really vanished from pop culture discourse.
 But the Joker is enjoying a particularly strong resurgence lately as the titular focus of the the Oscar and Golden Globe-winning 2019 film Joker, starring the also Oscar and Golden Globe-winning Joaquin Phoenix.

 If you enjoyed that particularly dark and gritty take on the Joker’s descent into madness, you will surely also enjoy Batman: The Killing Joke, as it provided the foundation for writer/director Todd Phillips’ film adaptation.
 The graphic novel is considered the definitive Joker origin story, one which also starts with an engineer who quits his job at a chemical company to pursue his dream of becoming a stand-up comedian — only to fail miserably.
 After reaching his breaking point and turning into the Joker we know today, he sets out on a mission to prove that all humans can be pushed to their mental breaking point and turn into a lawless killer just like him.
 And in this story, he’s set his sights on Commissioner Gordon as the subject of his social experiment.

 2. Miles Morales: Straight out of Brooklyn by Saladin Ahmed and Javier Garron